MKrabs/Blog/docs/ASE_is_fun/structure.md

 In this project, the domain model is the most atomic piece of business logic that defines the data structure of the application.
 The main entity of the system is the Post class, which is responsible for representing the blog posts in the database.
-This class is defined in the domain/entities/post.py file, and it inherits from Django's models.Model class.
+This class is defined in the `blog/domain/entities/post.py` file, and it inherits from Django's models.Model class.

-The Post entity has several attributes, including the author, which is a foreign key to the User model provided by Django's authentication system.
-The title attribute is a string that represents the title of the blog post, while the short attribute is a shorter summary of the post's content.
-The body attribute is a text field that holds the main content of the post, and the date attribute represents the date and time the post was created.
+The Post entity has several attributes, including the **author**, which is a foreign key to the User model provided by Django's authentication system.
+The **title** attribute is a string that represents the title of the blog post, while the **short** attribute is a shorter summary of the post's content.
+The **body** attribute is a text field that holds the main content of the post, and the **date** attribute represents the date and time the post was created.
+Pretty trivial stuff, but important to keep seperated from the rest of the project.
+This is what the domain entity looks like after extracting its core attributes:

 ```python
 # domain/entities/post.py